anyastrophic/pyrbx/README.md

 </p>

 # Overview
-Welcome to a fork of ro.py, an asynchronous, object-oriented wrapper for the Roblox web API.
+Welcome to pyrbx a fork of ro.py. pyrbx is an asynchronous, object-oriented wrapper for the Roblox web API.

-This fork intends to implement support for Roblox Cloud APIs.
+This fork main purpose is to implement support for Roblox Cloud APIs, however other features are also being added.

-The table below represents full support of a cloud service.
+The table below represents full support of cloud services.

 | Service          | Completed |
 |------------------|---|